Maria-A-Oprea/Maria-A-Oprea.github.io/content/index.md

 ## Publications
 - [The Distributional Koopman Operator for Random Dynamical Systems](https://arxiv.org/abs/2504.11643), Maria Oprea, Alex Townsend, Yunan Yang, to appear in Mathematics of Control, Signals, and Systems, 2025

-- [Symplectic Geometry in Hybrid and Impulsive Optimal Control], William Clark and Maria Oprea, to appear in Communications in Analysis and Mechanics, 2025
+- Symplectic Geometry in Hybrid and Impulsive Optimal Control,  William Clark and Maria Oprea, to appear in Communications in Analysis and Mechanics, 2025

 - [*A Study of the Long-Term Behavior of Hybrid Systems with Symmetries via Reduction and the Frobenius-Perron Operator*](https://arxiv.org/abs/2111.11645), Maria Oprea, Aden Shaw, Robi Huq, Kaito Iwasaki, Dora Kassabova, and William Clark, SIADS, 2024
 %%